Testing — radioactive-ralph

 • Mock at the boundary: subprocesses, IPC, filesystem, or external CLIs.

-• Prefer deterministic fixtures for claude -p behavior via cassette replay.
+• Prefer deterministic fixtures for provider CLI behavior via cassette replay or fake binaries.

 • Use package-level tests to enforce variant invariants, schema correctness, and migration behavior.